pirjoelbrecht-mizzion/Lovable/VERCEL_CACHE_FIX.md

-# Vercel Cache Issue - Fixed
+# Vercel "Disappearing Bubbles" Issue - FIXED

-## Problem
+## Root Cause
-The "This Week" plan was disappearing on Vercel because the **service worker was caching old JavaScript bundles**.
-When you deployed new code, users were still loading the old version from their browser cache.
+The bubbles were disappearing after 3 seconds because:
+1. **Module 4 Adaptive Engine** auto-executes on page load
+2. If it encountered an error (auth issue, missing data, etc.), it could generate an **invalid/empty plan**
+3. This invalid plan was being **saved to localStorage**, overwriting the valid plan
+4. The Quest page would then load and display the empty plan, causing bubbles to disappear

+Secondary issue: Service worker was also caching old JavaScript bundles on Vercel.

 ## What Was Fixed

+### 1. Module 4 Plan Validation (CRITICAL FIX)
+**File**: `src/hooks/useAdaptiveTrainingPlan.ts`
+- Added validation **before saving plans to localStorage**
+- Refuses to save plans that don't have exactly 7 days
+- Refuses to save plans with days that have no sessions
+- Throws errors instead of silently failing
+- Validates base plan before execution starts

+**File**: `src/pages/Quest.tsx`
+- Added double validation when receiving plans from Module 4
+- Only accepts 7-day plans with all sessions present
+- Silently ignores invalid plans instead of clearing UI
+- Keeps existing valid plan visible if Module 4 fails

-### 1. Service Worker Cache Version Updated
+### 2. Service Worker Cache Version Updated
 - Changed cache from `mizzion-v1` to `mizzion-v2025-12-17-01`
 - This forces all cached content to refresh on next deployment

-### 2. Smart Fetch Strategy
+### 3. Smart Fetch Strategy
 - **JavaScript bundles**: Network-first (always try to get latest)
 - **HTML pages**: Network-first (fresh content)
 - **Assets (CSS/images)**: Cache-first with fallback

-### 3. Vercel Cache Headers
+### 4. Vercel Cache Headers
 Added proper HTTP cache headers:
 - `index.html`: Always revalidate (no caching)
 - `sw.js`: Always revalidate (no caching)
 - `assets/*`: Long-term caching (1 year, immutable)

-### 4. Service Worker Auto-Update
+### 5. Service Worker Auto-Update
 - Checks for updates every 60 seconds
 - Automatically reloads page when new version available
 - Handles controller changes gracefully

-### 5. Plan State Protection
-- Added validation to prevent invalid plans from clearing content
-- Loading indicator shows "Optimizing..." during plan computation
-- Fallback to default plan if data loading fails

 ## Deployment Steps